Definition of Ageism

-Example: Not hiring a young person because an employer thinks they are immature based age regardless of personality and experience or not hiring an older person because of preconceived notions of their abilities without actual evidence.
+- Not hiring young individuals because an employer thinks they are immature based on age regardless of personality and experience.

-- Coined by Robert Neil Butler (1927–2010), director of the American Institute of Aging.
+- Term coined by Robert Neil Butler (1927–2010), director of the American Institute of Aging.
 Butler won a Pulitzer Prize for Why Survive?
-Being Old In America in 1976.
+Being Old in America in 1976.

-- Status offenses can be viewed as a form of ageism.
+- Status offenses can be viewed as a type of ageism.

 - “Ageism against older persons is rooted in the assumption that people become unattractive, unintelligent, asexual, unemployable, and mentally incompetent as they grow older” (Kendall 2006:101).